st-muel/CTF-Writeups/CHF_2022/treasure/README.md

 ![Google Result](/CHF_2022/treasure/images/googleresult.png)

-By googling `the imitation game ciphers` and scrolling down, there appears to be a very interesting result.
+By googling "the imitation game ciphers" and scrolling down, there appears to be a very interesting result.
 A "Beale Cipher" seems to be mentioned in the movie, although erroneously it seems.
 It can't be a coincidence that our dear friend just so happens to have the same name!
 Going to the Wikipedia page for Beale ciphers, it seems that it is a book cipher that states the location of buried treasure, which matches the challenge name and description.

 All the pieces seem to be falling into place now.
 A book cipher is being used with the script for "The Imitation Game" as the book, and the numbers in the message correspond to the position of a word in the book.